rcastro2/AFrameMovement/README.md

 walking through walls, pushing dynamic objects and jumping on to static and dynamic objects.

 <b>Movement</b>
-UP ARROW or W: Move in the direction the camera is facing.
+UP ARROW or W: Move in the direction the camera is facing. <br>
-LEFT / RIGHT ARROW or A / D: Strafe movement left or right.
+LEFT / RIGHT ARROW or A / D: Strafe movement left or right. <br>
-DOWN ARROW or S: Move in the opposite direction the camera is facing.
+DOWN ARROW or S: Move in the opposite direction the camera is facing.<br>
-SPACE: Jumping (Under Development)
+SPACE: Jumping (Under Development)<br>

 <b>Comments</b>
 By using syncToPhyics() function from the aframe-physics-system, the movement can be controlled through JavaScript while ahering to the rules of the physics system.
 This prevents the camera from moving through static bodies and allows the camera